-For the first time since 1961, the scheduling status of Cannabis within International law is changing.
+In 2020, for the first time since 1961, the scheduling status of Cannabis within International law could change.
 The scientific recommendations of the WHO on the therapeutic value and harms related to Cannabis sativa

-Our NGO has been impulsing the review process and served as a watchdog to ensure the independence, objectivity, and comprehensiveness of the assessment.
+Our NGO has been impulsing the review process and serves as a watchdog to ensure the independence, objectivity, and comprehensiveness of the assessment.

 The very positive outcome (best result they could possibly come up with) acknowledges the medical benefits of Cannabis and cannabinoids, reintegrates them into pharmacopeias, balances harms, and de facto repeals the WHO position from 1954 according to which “there should be

 The international scheduling proposed by WHO provides with a highly simplified and normalized international control, as well as an increased possibility for countries to provide legal and safe access for medical use in a pragmatic, coherent, and rights-enhancing manner.

 While the adoption of these recommendations by the UN Commission on Narcotic Drugs was expected for March 2019, the Commission decided to postpone sine die the vote on the WHO Expert Committee’s final recommendations.
 It is now likely that the Commission only takes action on the WHO recommendations in March 2020 during its 63rd session.

 In November 2016, the World Health Organization (WHO) launched a process of scientific assessment of the uses (not only medical) and potential harms of the plant Cannabis sativa L. and its derivatives.
 The final outcome of the WHO will be recommendations to place Cannabis and its derivatives in the suitable “Schedules” of the International Drug Control Conventions.
 These schedules list all controlled drugs by their perceived level of harm and directly impacts the international law and regulation to be applied to the said drug.